soc/soc.me/_languages/equality-and-identity-overview.md

 - `==` can be overloaded to implement value equality for value types.
 - Numeric types use an extended version of value equality in which different numeric types are equal if they represent the same value.
 - `IEquatable.Equals` can be implemented to reduce boxing for value types, but should return the same results as overridden `Equals` methods on that type.

+#### Scala

+- `==` (defined on `Any`) implements value equality.
+  - An extended version of value equality is used in which different numeric types can be equal if they represent the same value.
+  - This does not extend to arrays, which are plain Java arrays underneath.
+- `eq` (defined on `AnyRef`) implements reference equality.
+- The artifacts of Java's wrapper classes for primitive types are significantly reduced.